jonatas/sql-data-science-training/training.md

 > Answer with sql

+* How to adapt the code to work the city time zone?
 * How many different cities are available?
 * When the data starts and when it ends?
 * How many records we have per city?